ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-setup.md

 [vLLM](https://github.com/vllm-project/vllm) stands for Virtual Large Language Model, and is a fast and easy-to-use library for inference and model serving.

-vLLM can be used in batch mode or by running an OpenAI compatible server.
+You can use vLLM in batch mode, or by running an OpenAI-compatible server.

 In this Learning Path, you will learn how to build vLLM from source and run inference on an Arm-based server, highlighting its effectiveness.